jablonnc/jablonnc.github.io/_pages/resume.md

       </h3>
       <p class="resume-description">
         <ul class="resume-section-list">
-          <li>Led the redesign and redevelopment of multiple .NET applications, enhancing user experience and functionality.</li>
+          <li>Led the redesign and redevelopment of 6 .NET applications, enhancing user experience and functionality.</li>
-          <li>Spearheaded the development of a large-scale gaming application using the Flex framework, improving user engagement.</li>
+          <li>Helped develop a large-scale gaming application using the Flex framework.</li>
-          <li>Pioneered the creation of an application using the HandlebarsJS library, boosting system performance.</li>
+          <li>Pioneered the creation of an application using the HandlebarsJS library, boosting system performance by 40%.</li>
         </ul>
       </p>
     </div>